A Provider’s Guide to Outsourced Medical Coding

 This simple framework will help you prepare your practice for a successful partnership.
 Let’s walk through the three essential steps to get you started on the right foot.

-Evaluate Your Current Coding Needs
+First, Figure Out Your Current Coding Needs

 First, take an honest look at your current coding process.
 Are you struggling to keep up with the volume of claims?
 Is your in-house team feeling stretched thin, or are you spending too much time and money on hiring and training?
 High claim denial rates, slow reimbursement times, and coding backlogs are all signs that your current system may not be working as well as it could.